tmdict/tmdict/data/content/fgo-material-iv/scathach-assassin/character.en.md

 ### Character Image in “FateGO”

-The figure of Scathach who, for the sake of adapting in the uninhabited island, modifies her own spiritual foundation.
+The figure of Scathach who, for the sake of adapting in the uninhabited island, modifies her own Spirit Origin.
 It’s possible too for her to be different in style from her usual battle manner so that she can moves around easily.
 She will uses hidden weapons too.
 So, Assassin.

 --Waterside means swimsuit.